florianmski/Coderwall-Android/README.md

 This is the source code of my Coderwall Android app https://play.google.com/store/apps/details?id=com.florianmski.coderwall

-This app allows you to view profiles available on coderwall, it will evolves when the API will become more complete.
+This unofficial app allows you to view profiles available on Coderwall.
+It will evolve when the API becomes more complete.
-This is an unofficial app.

 If you want to contribute, please do your pull on request on the dev branch.